buildingSMART/IFC4.x-IF/tests/README.md

    - Verification checklist
 3. a success-records subfolder (optional)

-:round_pushpin: See a [README example for tests](./stationing-on-alignment-broken-chainage/README.md)
+:round_pushpin: See a [test folder and files example](./stationing-on-alignment-broken-chainage/)

 ### Success Records